2014 Coldwater Fishing Forecast

 The abundance of ice in the rivers this year could affect trout fishing in three ways.
 First, extensive anchor ice formation during winter can increase the mortality of fish and invertebrates.
 Secondly, as the ice is breaking up, ice jams can form and "grind" their way down sections of the river.
 That massive movement of ice can be very detrimental to fish and invertebrates in the areas where the ice jams form.
 Lastly, anglers may not even be able to get into the rivers until later in April.
 Even when the main channel opens, the buildup of ice along the banks can make accessing the channel difficult and dangerous.

-The good news is that some fish always survive these difficult conditions, and stocking later this spring will restore trout abundances in even the severely impacted stream sections.
+The good news is that some fish always survive these difficult conditions, and stocking later this spring will restore trout abundance in even the severely impacted stream sections.

 An extended warm spell can change conditions quickly, but anglers interested in Adirondack trout streams may want to wait until May before venturing up north.